convisoappsec/conviso-docs/docs/integrations/checkmarx.md

 To integrate Checkmarx with the Conviso Platform, you will need the following data:

-- Permission to access and modify projects and vulnerabilities, you can find the list of permissions [here](#list-of-permissions-needed)
+- Permission to access and modify projects and vulnerabilities, the account you use to create the API key needs to have the "ast-admin" role in Checkmarx.

 - API KEY from an user with correct permissions